 This postgraduate certificate is the initiator and comprises 60 credits of study towards the MSc Construction Project Management course.
-I will introduce learners to the growing need within the built environment sector for professionals with a thorough understanding of the management of the construction process from inception to completion.
+Learners will be introduced to the growing need within the built environment sector for professionals with a thorough understanding of the management of the construction process from inception to completion.
 As a student you will experience structured learning with problem-based scenarios and research that will develop your capabilities for critical thinking, argument, creativity and encourage innovation, all of which may be brought into the practical decision making processes encountered in built environment projects.

 The modules that may be included in this flexible course can enable progression to qualification at post graduate diploma and masters levels on successful completion of a requisite number of modules and credits.
 Individual modules may also be used as part of Continuous Professional Development courses offered by the University.